tchopp/cs431_05_bazaaru/README.md

 ###### Step 2

 cd into the repository cs431_05_frontend and then cd into typscript-nodejs.
-Thehttps://github.com/tchopp/cs431_05_frontend.gitn run the following:
+Then run the following:
 > npx ts-node index.ts

 The command line should print: